vschwaberow/adflib/README.md

 ```bash
 adflib <COMMAND> [OPTIONS]
 ```

 Commands:

-`info` Display information about an ADF file
+- `info` Display information about an ADF or DMS file
-`list` List contents of an ADF file
+- `list` List contents of an ADF file
-`extract` Extract files from an ADF image
+- `extract` Extract files from an ADF image
-`create` Create a new ADF image
+- `create` Create a new ADF image
-`bitmap` Show the bitmap of an ADF image
+- `bitmap` Show the bitmap of an ADF image
+- `format` Format an ADF image
+- `mkdir` Create a directory in an ADF image
+- `rmdir` Remove a directory from an ADF image
+- `rename` Rename a file or directory in an ADF image
+- `defragment` Defragment an ADF image
+- `dms` Subcommand for DMS-specific operations (info, convert)

+Example:

 Example:

 ```bash
 adflib info my_disk.adf
 ```

 ## Development Status